LocalGovIMS/localgov-ims-website/documentation/index.markdown

 We aim to create a diverse community and will value everyone’s voices.

 We want as many councils as possible to benefit from this project.
-We welcome contributions from anyone interested in our work which helps to, build on the strength of open source communities both in the UK and beyond.
+We welcome contributions from anyone interested in our work which helps to build on the strength of open source communities both in the UK and beyond.

 We take our inspiration from other code sharing organisations and initiatives and recognise we are part of a wider international movement and community.

 ### Intellectual property and licensing

-Code and other materials will be automatically licensed to participants on an agreed open source licence (see “Code Licences” below). ontributors will retain ownership of their copyright and other intellectual property, subject to that licence.
+Code and other materials will be automatically licensed to participants on an agreed open source licence (see “Code Licences” below).

-As an example: A developer in a council develops some code.
+As an example: a developer in a council develops some code.
 That council retains the intellectual property of the code.
 At the point of publishing the code, it is licensed under the appropriate licence for others to use.

 ### Code licences

-Local Gov IMS is released under the GPLv2 (or later version).
-See our licensing decision note for further information.
+Local Gov IMS is released under the GNU AGPLv3 (or later version).
 Code repositories and testing infrastructure will be hosted on platforms that support open source projects for free (like Gitlab and Github).

 ### Documentation licences

-Documentation and other materials will be shared publicly and published under Creative Commons (Creative Commons Attribution 4.0 CC-BY) or GPLv2 (or later version).
+Documentation and other materials will be shared publicly and published under Creative Commons (Creative Commons Attribution 4.0 CC-BY) or GNU AGPLv3 (or later version).

 ### Liability

-All code and other materials are provided to the project “as is”.
 No party has liability for any contribution.
 Code and other materials are provided without any warranty or support or other liabilities.
 Other collaborators must be told about bugs and security issues in a private and secure manner and according to good practice.

 ### Parties involved in the IMS project